mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 #### 1:06:30

-**Question:** Um, I have a question about... a lot of times I wonder why I’m on this path, and why humans constantly are looking for enlightenment, or going back to the true life.
+**Question:** Um, I have a question about...
+A lot of times I wonder why I’m on this path, and why humans constantly are looking for enlightenment, or going back to the true life.
 How did we ever get off the road?
 Why?
 Is it just solely to learn?
 Or... why?
 Why did we ever come out, why did we ever try to separate ourselves?

 **Katagiri Roshi:** Separate from ... ?